 Clearly, the demand on our adrenals has changed radically in the last 30 years.
-While skiing a double black diamond bump run was once stimulation enough, today that same “charge” would require a snowy cliff, ridiculous and unpredictable air, and maybe even a sail strapped to your back.
+While skiing a double black diamond was once stimulation enough, today that same “charge” would require a snowy cliff, ridiculous and unpredictable air, and maybe even a sail or a parachute strapped to your back.

 Why we drive ourselves so hard here in the western world is a complex issue, but it is hard to ignore the extreme demand on the adrenal glands to make more and more energy.